 The signs and symptoms of dry drowning are the same as the ones you experience when drowning.

-So if you come up spluttering after a cannonball, you’re not necessarily at risk of suddenly drowning the next day.
+So, if you come up spluttering after a cannonball, you’re not necessarily at risk of suddenly drowning the next day.

-In other words, you’ll cough a lot and think any water you inhaled is gone — but 12 hours later, you might start to experience breathing problems because your lungs are swelling from water.
+In other words, you’ll cough a lot and may think that any water you inhaled is gone — but 12 hours later, you might start to experience breathing problems because your lungs are swelling from water.

 This delayed reaction is why if you were struggling underwater and unable to breathe, you should get checked out by a medical expert to make sure your lungs are clear and undamaged.

-However, you’ll likely know if something is wrong soon after you leave the water, as the signs of pulmonary edema emerge quickly.
+But you’ll likely know if something is wrong soon after you leave the water, as the signs of pulmonary edema emerge quickly.